 While everyone should be vigilant when it comes to skin cancer prevention, some patients will be at greater risk for this condition.
 If you’re concerned about the health and safety of your skin and you have moles, you may benefit from utilizing this technique.
 Additionally, if you have any of the following, FotoFinder® Mole Mapping may be right for you:

 - Large moles over two inches in diameter

 - A family history of skin cancer

 - Changes in the size, color, or number of your moles

 - A history of severe sunburns in childhood and/or adolescence that led to blistering

 Another way to recognize if your moles or areas of pigmentation may be a concern is to use the alphabet rule.
 If you can remember ABCDE, you can recognize when a “beauty mark” may present a risk.
 The letters stand for:

 B – Borders with jagged, blurred, or irregular edges

 E – Evolving or changing size, shape, color, elevation, or another attribute

 Would you like to learn more about FotoFinder® Mole Mapping, skin cancer treatments, or other preventive measures?
-Contact us today, and we can answer your questions or schedule your complimentary consultation with Dr. Ebrahim.
+Contact us today, and we can answer your questions or schedule your consultation with Dr. Ebrahim.